Bernstein theorem for translating solitons of hypersurfaces: introduction

 As type II singularity models of mean curvature flow, the properties of translating solitons may be of importance to study.
 In particular, the Bernstein type theorems of translating solitons are important.

 There are relatively few results about the translating solitons.
 Let us just mention a few.
-In \cite{W}, X.-J.Wang studies symmetric properties of the convex graphic solitons; in \cite{Ma}, L. Ma studies the stability of the Grim Reaper, which is a translating soliton to the curve shortening flow in the plane; in the series of papers \cite{N1,N2,N3} X. H. Nguyen constructs new examples of translating solitons; in a very recent paper \cite{MSS}, F. Martin, A. Savas.Halilaj and K. Smoczyk give, among others, some rigidity theorems for the hyperplanes and the Grim-Reaper planes and topological obstructions to their existence.
+In \cite{W}, X.-J.Wang studies symmetric properties of the convex graphic solitons; in \cite{Ma}, L. Ma studies the stability of the Grim Reaper, which is a translating soliton to the curve shortening flow in the plane; in the series of papers \cite{N1,N2,N3} X. H. Nguyen constructs new examples of translating solitons; in a very recent paper \cite{MSS}, F. Martin, A. Savas-Halilaj and K. Smoczyk give, among others, some rigidity theorems for the hyperplanes and the Grim-Reaper planes and topological obstructions to their existence.
+For related references, we may refer to \cite{I} and \cite{Sm}.